bitaemi/React-app-Hooks-Context-reducers/javascript-interviews/README.md

  myPromiseFc().then(msg => console.log(msg)).catch(err => console.log(err.message));
 ```
 Promises solve the callback hell problem (when we need multiple callbacks): insted of nesting a callback inside a callback inside a callback, just chain `.then()` methods one after the other.
+Promises are eager, meaning that a promise will start doing whatever task you give it as soon as the promise constructor is invoked.
-Promisses are eager.
-They return all the result at once ( compared to the Observable streams of data - wich are lazy).
+They return all the result at once ( compared to the Observable streams of data, or with tasks - which are lazy).

 We use `Promise.all([promise1, promise2, promise3]).then(messages){console.log(messages)}` method to get the responses after all promises passed as params are completed.
 The benefit is that all promisses start executing in the same time, and if one promisse is slow (e.g. gets some data from the server, the following promises do not wait for it to finish execution)
 If we run ``Promise.race([promise1, promise2, promise3]).then(message){console.log(message)}`` it will return a soon as the first promise is completed.